xye7ei/metaparse/README.md

 <sub>[4]. may be untrue.</sub>

-Though this slim module does not intend to replace more extensive tools like [GNU Bison][] and [ANTLR][], it is extremely handy and its integration in Python projects can be seamless.
+Though this slim module does not intend to replace more extensive tools like [Bison][] and [ANTLR][], it is extremely handy and its integration in Python projects can be seamless.

 # A Tiny Documentation